xrdocs/design/_blogs/2022-12-01-cst-routed-optical-2_0.md

 ### Long-Haul Deployment
-Cisco has demonstrated in a physical lab 400G OpenZR+ services provisioned across 1200km using NCS 2000 optical line systems.
+Cisco has demonstrated in a physical lab 400G OpenZR+ services provisioned across 1200km using NCS 2000 and NCS 1010 optical line systems.
 300G, 200G, and 100G signals can achieve even greater distances.
 OpenZR+ is not just for shorter reach applications, it fulfills an ideal sweet spot in most provider networks in terms of bandwidth and reach.

 ## Core Networks
 Long-haul core networks also benefit from the CapEx and OpEx savings of moving